steppannws/urbanimals-api/README.md

 - `npm install` to install all required dependencies
 - Install MongoDB Community Edition ([instructions](https://docs.mongodb.com/manual/installation/#tutorials)) and run it by executing `mongod`
 - `npm run dev` to start the local server

-Alternately, to quickly try out this repo in the cloud, navigate to this [glitch](http://glitch.com/edit/#!/realworld) and remix your own version by following the README instructions there.

 # Code Overview